 - Reinforcing cleaning processes

 This survey is being conducted to understand the impact of the Coronavirus outbreak on organisations in DCMS sectors and their engagement with the available government interventions.
-Respond by Friday 15th May.

 Guide has been published on how people can travel safely when returning to work.
 It provides guidance for walking, cycling, using private vehicles and travelling by taxis and public transport.